Would a child walking into your church look around and exclaim, "God lives here!"?

 Another form of beauty all our parishes desperately need that costs nothing is good preaching.
 To my brothers who are ordained to preach, I ask: Are you morally certain that the homily you will give this Sunday is marked by the True, the Good and the Beautiful?
 Will there be any evidence in your homily that for the love of neighbor and the greater glory of God you invested your best efforts, your education and prayer, a dedication to craft?
 Teaching rhetoric, I require students to begin by reciting poetry: “You must learn to enjoy how words taste.
 You must first enter the story yourself before you lead others there.
 Your words are more likely to be credible and memorable if their form and content reveal them to be a labor of love.”

 My brothers ordained to preach: Do we strive to offer homilies that reasonable and sensitive people would find to be beautiful?
 Does that matter to us?
 We aren’t obliged to become Fulton Sheen or St. John Chrysostom, but are we not obliged to craft homilies that can be seen as acts of worthy worship?

-If you’ve ever witnessed the Changing of the Guard at the Tomb of the Unknown Soldier at Arlington National Cemetery, there is no denying that something solemn and important is happening.
+If you’ve ever witnessed the at Arlington National Cemetery, there is no denying that something solemn and important is happening.
 And there is no denying that those responsible for the Changing of the Guard believe that this is the most important event of their lives.
 Discipline, sacrifice, devotion, precision, humility and reverence mark every aspect of the ceremony.
 It can’t help but inspire awe.
 (If you watch the video, you will notice that no participant slouches, wears polyester or sneakers, or looks like he can’t wait to get this over with.)